collapsed-stacks/startups/questions/1494/what-is-a-reasonable-price-to-pay-for-d-o-insurance.md

 - tagged: `startup-costs`, `insurance`
 - score: 1

-<p>For a startup (technology-based) incorporated in Delaware. what would be a reasonable price to pay for D&amp;O insurance (per director/officer), with coverage of 1 Million USD?</p>
+For a startup (technology-based) incorporated in Delaware. what would be a reasonable price to pay for D&O insurance (per director/officer), with coverage of 1 Million USD?

 ## Answer 1495